A decade later, ‘Skyrim’ modders are now developing their own games

 Not all mods are the same.
 Junkkari is known for creating and enhancing the homes in “Skyrim,” which act as safe havens in the game for players to organize the loot they’ve collected.
 Other mods can improve on the game’s menu system or map, making it easier for players to navigate the world.
 Some mods are just for the memes — a good laugh that mashes together a chaotic composite of the Internet.

-Late one night in college back in 2013, Kevin Brock released a mod replacing the dragons in “Skyrim” with Thomas the Tank Engine.
-The swap turned into a viral meme, as fans and famous YouTube creators, like Felix “PewDiePie” Kjellberg, played the altered game with fire-breathing locomotives.
-Brock’s mods for “Skyrim,” under the moniker “Trainwiz,” helped him land a job in game development at Human Head Studios in Madison, Wisconsin.
+Late one night in college back in 2013, Kevin Brock released a mod replacing the dragons in “Skyrim” with the character Thomas the Tank Engine.
+The swap turned into a viral meme, as fans and famous YouTube creators like Felix “PewDiePie” Kjellberg played the altered game with fire-breathing locomotives.
+Brock’s mods for “Skyrim,” produced under the moniker “Trainwiz,” helped him land a job in game development at Human Head Studios in Madison, Wisconsin.
 Brock says the mods were a great conversation starter in the interviews.
 Nowadays, Brock, 27, still lives in Madison and he’s developing his own open-world space game.

 Popular modders are able to find jobs in the gaming industry because they’ve proven they can design features fans want to add to their game, says Alex Velicky, a design lead at Bungie, the developer behind the popular multiplayer franchise “Destiny.”
 Velicky would know — he got his job at Bungie after he created an entire island for “Skyrim” with a full cast of voice actors, which has been downloaded more than 3 million times.
-Growing up, Velicky always used to build miniature campaigns in “Age of Empires 2” and “Timesplitters 2″ but Bethesda’s creator kit from “Skyrim” and “Oblivion” — an earlier title set in the same world 200 years before the events in “Skyrim” — felt like the first time he could really build anything in a game.
+Growing up, Velicky always used to build miniature campaigns in “Age of Empires 2” and “Timesplitters 2,″ but Bethesda’s creator kit for “Skyrim” and “Oblivion” — an earlier title set in the same world 200 years before the events in “Skyrim” — felt like the first time he could really build anything in a game.

 “I [could] just do whatever I want and that really blew my mind,” Velicky said.
 “I didn’t feel like the tools were limiting me.”

-At Bungie, Velicky says the company compares game design to building a Lego set; one group creates each individual Lego brick and another group uses those bricks to build the world in the game.
+At Bungie, Velicky says the company compares game design to building a Lego set; one group creates each individual Lego brick, and another group uses those bricks to build the world in the game.
 Velicky prefers working in the second group, using the bricks to assemble the world — forming the free-roam experience for “Destiny,” for example — and, in many ways, he says that’s a lot like the time he spent toiling away at “Skyrim” mods as a teenager.

 “I really did just use all of the pieces that were already in the game,” he said.
 “I just assembled them in a new way to tell a new story.”